stefanovic80/convert_Latex_Formula_2_jpeg_image/README.md

 bush exp.sh

-than a texmaker evitor will be opened.
-Write down your formula there in between two "$$" symbols.
+than a texmaker editor will be opened.
+Write down your formula in between "$$" symbols.
 Save it and close it.
 In few seconds you'll get an image file of the formula itself